hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-05-08

+I've been explaining and justifying why I'm using postfix operators in Caterpillar.
+I feel pretty good about this decision, but of course, it's not without trade-offs.
+First and foremost, postfix operators are unfamiliar, and will for that reason be off-putting to many.
+This can hurt adoption.

+But I think there needs to be a balance.
+Diverging from established and familiar practices, provides the opportunity to create something better than what we already have.
+Which provides reasons for adoption in the first place.

+And we have to keep in mind, Caterpillar is still very experimental, and no decision is permanent.
+If postfix operators turn out to be a huge mistake, I can redesign the syntax, while keeping the parts of the language and runtime that work.
+If specific features and use cases are hampered by postfix operators, it's possible to augment the language with prefix syntax where necessary.

 ## 2024-05-07

 Yesterday, I talked about how prefix operators can cause a mismatch between